-The Auditor-General is the auditor of Tauranga City Council (the City Council, ad its sussidiaries and controlled entities (the Group).
-The Auditor-General has appointed me, It on Pictures using the staff and resources of Audit New Zealand, to report on the information in the City Council's annual report that we are required to audit under the Local Government Act 200° (the set).
-The refer to this information as "the audited information" in our report.
+The Auditor-General is the auditor of Tauranga City Council (the City Council, and its special states and controlled entities (the Group).
+The Auditor-General has appointed me, thom Picers's using the staff and resources of Audit New Zealand, to report on the information in the Cit.
+Council's annual report that we are required to audit under the Local Government Act 20° (these there ever the the information as "the audited information" in our report.